rio-connect/rio-connect.github.io/index.md

 ### Admin home page

-Home page of the admin.
 This type of user is able to control all club entries, and assign edit permissions to club admins.

 <p align="center">
  <img width="75%" class="img-fluid" src="doc/user-home-page.png">